Malaria Dengue Fever and Chikungunya

 - Symptoms: a Severe headache, Pain behind the eyes, Nausea, Vomiting, Swollen glands, Muscle and joint pains, Rash.

 - Severe dengue: Abdominal pain, Persistent vomiting, Bleeding gums, Blood in vomit, Fatigue, Restlessness.

 In the first nine months of this year, 6,1917 cases in the 77 provinces, including 5,899 in Bangkok were reported by Thai health authorities.
 80 of them died.

-It is estimated that at least 390 million people contract dengue fever each year, 500,000 cases develop to more severe hemorrhagic fever, and 25,000 people die annually worldwide.
+It is estimated that at least 400 million people contract dengue fever each year, 500,000 cases develop to more severe hemorrhagic fever, and 20,000 to 25,000 people die annually worldwide.

 Should I Take a Treatment?

-If you ask me, my answer is no. But I am not a doctor and I advise you to seek the opinion of you before making a decision.
-Thailand has some special clinic to prevent and treat tropical diseases which I invite you to visit the website Hospital for Tropical Diseases, Faculty of Tropical Medicine, Mahidol University before you voyage to Thailand.
+If you ask me, my answer is no. But I am not a doctor and I advise you to seek the opinion of your doctor before taking a decision.
+Thailand has a clinic specializing in the prevention and treatment of tropical diseases to prevent and treat tropical diseases which I invite you to visit the website Hospital for Tropical Diseases, Faculty of Tropical Medicine, Mahidol University before your voyage.